openstack/nova/doc/source/devref/zone.rst

   nova zone-delete <N>

 This equates to a DELETE call to `.../zones/N`.
 The Zone with ID=N will be removed.
 This will only remove the zone entry from the current (parent) Zone, no child Zones are affected.
+Removing a Child Zone doesn't affect any other part of the hierarchy.